jfhbrook/ihydra/README.md

 ## Bugs

 There are many.
-Working with the Electron and Webpack stack is basically Hell on Earth and I threw in the towel with a number of major issues:
+I found working with the Electron and Webpack stack very challenging and I got blocked on a number of major issues:

 * If you click "Launch Jupyter" and then "Exit" in dev mode on Windows, Jupyter will get orphaned.
 * If you click "Launch Jupyter" a second time, the app will crash.